Sylvie Bonnot / Nicolas Hosteing / Swen Renault /

 His work is based on the photographic image to prolong the narrative aspect to excess.

 The dancers (Simon), uv printing on PVC crystal, aluminum, 80 x 60 X 30 cm.

-This piece is extracted from the installation Twelfth Night : The night of kings is a double reference; a play by Shakespeare and a Charente nightclub set on fire at the end of the 80 years.
+This piece is extracted from the installation Twelfth Night : The night of the kings is a double reference; to a Shakespeare play and to a Charentais nightclub that burned down in the late 80s.

-The installation borrows from the two references, the theater takes the curtains, the notion of decoration and light, at the festival it borrows the freedom left to each person to embody, or not, a character and the fragmented, uncertain and moving memories that she leaves.
-The images are the link between the two moments, to those who will come to see them in the day they will appear with the coldness of the private scenery of its actors, the night visitors will be able to mix, to be confused with them or to detach them.
+The installation borrows from two references, from the theater it takes the curtains, the notion of decor and light, at the party it borrows the freedom left to each person to embody, or not, a character and the fragmented, uncertain and moving memories she leaves.
+The images make the link between the two moments, to those who will come to see them during the day they will appear with the coldness of the private decoration of its actors, the night visitors will be able to mingle with them, to merge with them or to detach themselves from them.

 Swen RENAULT Born in 1990 in Paris.
 Vit t works in Paris.

 Graduate at the School of Graphic Arts of the City Hall of Paris and the National School of Photography in Arles.